use-ink/ink/examples/psp22-extension/README.md

 ## Disclaimer

-This is not a feature-complete or production-ready PSP22 implementation.
+:warning: This is not a feature-complete or production-ready PSP22 implementation.
 This example currently lacks proper error management, precise weight accounting, tests (these all  might be added at a later point).

+:warning: `decrease_allowance` function is currently not implemented due to limitations of the `assets` pallet.